How to make an impressive professional nursing portfolio

 modern-technology-changing-healthcare

-So what if you don't have a professional portfolio, or you have a portfolio that is disorganised or sitting in a shoebox somewhere?
-Why will a portfolio help you in your career and how do you start creating one?
+So what if you don't have a professional portfolio, or if you have one that is disorganised or sitting in a shoebox somewhere?
+Why will a portfolio help you in your career, and how do you start creating one?

 Let's start with the basics.